-The desert kit fox (Vulpes macrotis arsipus) was identified by diagnostic sign (e.g., tracks, scat, or burrow).within the RSA.
+The desert kit fox (Vulpes macrotis arsipus) has the potential to be present within the RSA.
 The desert kit fox is not a special-status species, nor is it covered under any existing conservation plans.
 The desert kit fox is protected by California Code of Regulations Title 14, § 460, and Cal.
 Fish and Game Code Section 4000, which regulate the intentional taking of fur-bearing mammals.
 The Cal.
 Fish and Game Code and the California Fish and Game Commission regulations do not provide a season for take of the desert kit fox at any time.
 Additionally, the American badger has the potential to occur within the RSA.
 The badger is also protected by California Code of Regulations Title 14, § 461, and Cal.
 Fish and Game Code Section 4000 as a fur-bearing mammal.
 The observations of American badger in relation to the project footprint indicate that species occurrence within the RSA is widespread within suitable habitat.
 Potential American badger habitat occurs throughout the RSA in the following habitat types: annual grassland, alkali desert scrub, barren, blue oak woodland, desert scrub, Joshua tree woodland, mixed chaparral, montane hardwood, pasture, perennial grassland, pinyon-juniper woodland, ruderal, sagebrush, valley oak woodland, valley foothill riparian, and wet meadow.